-gorilla trekking in bwindi impenetrable forest national park-uganda
+how much is gorilla trekking in bwindi impenetrable forest national park-uganda

 Departing from any of the four Gorilla trekking trailheads on the perimeters of Bwindi impenetrable forest, travelers join a group of other mountain gorilla trekkers (with a maximum group size of 8 travelers) for a guided nature hike into the dense forest while searching for one of the habituated mountain Gorilla families.

 Gorilla trekking is led by professional Uganda Wildlife Authority guides.
-Travelers are introduced to the ecology of this dense tropical rain forest and the challenging landscape as they trek mountain gorillas.
+Travelers are introduced to the ecology of this dense tropical rain forest and the challenging landscape as they trek with mountain gorillas.
 Your gorilla trekking guides could be communicating with other teams of trackers who could be shadowing the mountain gorillas since daybreak.
 The team of trackers directs your guides to bring travelers to the gorilla’s hideout.

 Gorilla trekking takes from one to six hours daily from the base camp.
-Usually, gorilla trekking lasts from 09:00 to 14:15, and gorilla trekking is limited to only a small group of eight travelers.
+Usually, gorilla trekking lasts from 09:00 to 14:15, and gorilla trekking is limited to a small group of eight travelers.
 The limit on the group size of the travelers is to maintain the mountain gorilla’s safety from any airborne diseases and to increase the chance of viewing mountain gorillas.

 From the onset, the imposing southwestern Uganda slopes and interlocking terraced volcanoes have proven a formidable adversary.
-The mountain gorilla territory is accessible only through the thick vegetation, muddy slopes, hills, and down the valleys.
+The mountain gorilla territory is accessible only through the thick vegetation, muddy slopes, hills, and valleys.
 Western Uganda's high altitude makes the journey tiresome but the most rewarding experience.